+Furloughs stir up problems

-FURLOUGHS STIR UP PROBLEMS By: Sarah Rafiqi Editor By now, everyone at Valencia High School has been affected by Furlough Days.
+By: Sarah Rafiqi Editor

+By now, everyone at Valencia High School has been affected by Furlough Days.
 Furlough Days are a certain number of counted days a year that teachers are not given any pay.
-For this reason students are given a "day off".
+For this reason students are given a "day off"

 Although Furlough Days began due to budget cuts, money is not the only thing being shorthanded in this unfortunate equation.
 Students' educations and extracurriculars are being jeopardized by Furlough Days.
 This is because Furlough Days decrease the amount of school hours students are given to learn and work on certain subjects.
 A couple of days may not seem like a big deal, especially while we are spending them relaxing and partying, but inside a classroom they can be detrimental, especially where time is limited and the work load doesn't change.

-For classes like Yearbook, Newspaper, and Tiger-Tube, that are bound by deadlines, Furlough Days can spell disaster.
+For classes like Yearbook, Newspaper, and Tiger-Tube, that are bound by deadlines.
+Furlough Days can spell disaster.
 If these classes do no meet their deadlines, then nothing ever gets done, funding can be potentially lost, and students may loose points for not making deadline.
 Of course, all this becomes ever more probable as school days are cut, because now the students are expected to complete the same amount of work within the framework of the same semester dates, but with less working hours in-between.

-However, to be honest, every single class on campus faces this vital issue of deadlines.
-We are all running on a very precisely timed clock that guides us throughout the year.
-Each course has a certain curriculum that must be mastered by all its students at the end of every year.
-If this is not adhered to, then students will not be prepared for or qualified to get into college or, for that matter, graduate high school.
-To ensure every student that passes a class does so because they know all their necessary material, state tests are given at the end of each year.
-While these tests evaluate mastery of curriculum, one cannot hope to pass them without having completed all their classwork and lessons, a task made ever more difficult when there is less class time to complete all this work.
-For AP and IB classes, especially, the most significant part of the class is the all important test at the end of the year.
-If AP and IB tests are not passed by their takers, those students do not receive credit for those classes, besides the actual grades they earned over the year.
-This may not seem bad, but considering the amount of effort that is put into these challenging courses, as well as the money spent for the test fee, not passing an AP or IB test can make the whole year seem pointless.
-E-Waste event was promising By: Allen Lin Reporter On December 4 and December 5, Valencia High School hosted a successful E-Waste fundraiser.
-E-Waste requires special disposal processes because electronics have hazardous chemicals inside.
-Due to the dangerous materials inside, the Resource Conservation and Recovery Act requires one dispose waste according proper procedure.
-Fortunately, last weekend one was able to obtain quick and easy disposal of E-Waste.
-It was as simple as leaving one's waste missed the E-Waste Event, you and letting Hi-Tec Recycling take it away.
+On December 4 and December 5,

+Valencia High School hosted a suc-

+cessful E-Waste fundraiser.
+E-Waste

+requires special disposal processes

+THURSDAY, DECEMBER 16, 2010 7

+the end of the fiscal quarter, which is

+every three months, is donated to the

+The Giving Group gives to community

+E-WASTE EVENT WAS PROMISING

+PENSA

+By: Allen Lin Reporter

+because electronics have hazardous chemicals inside.
+Due to the dangerous materials inside, the Resource Conservation and Recovery Act requires one dispose to of waste according proper to procedure.
+Fortunately, last weekend one was able to obtain quick and easy disposal of Eand letting Hi-Tec Recycling take it away.
 They accepted TVs, monitors, computers, printers, fax machines, copiers, scanners, wiring, batteries, phones, PDAs, cameras, MP3 players, audio equipment, video game consoles, and much more.

+Waste.
+It was

 It's a good thing too, as electronics can contain high amounts of lead and mercury.
 As much as 70% of the heavy metals in landfills come from electronics.
 Things such as mercury can seep into groundwater supplies and contaminate them.
-Attempting to dispose of electronic waste elling it can be and bothersome charities are increasingly jecting donated old electronics.
-However, Waste recycling services, such as the one provided last weekend. can extract some of the valuable substances in E-Waste If you can still get rid of your E-Waste.
+Attempting to dispose of electronic waste elling it can be and bothersome charities are increasingly rejecting donated old electronics.
+However, E-Waste recycling services, such as the one provided last weekend. can extract some of the valuable substances in E-Waste SIMILAR TRUCK AND SETUP WERE AT VALENCIA TO as simple as leaving one's waste missed the E-Waste Event, you can still get rid of your E-Waste.
 Hi-Tec Recycling can be contacted by calling 800-981-9019 or by emailing info@htrecycling.com.

+COLLECT ELECTRONICS.
+PHOTO COURTESY FROM: and dispose of the rest safely.
+If you

+By: Emile Cady Reporter